whoismd/ZentratechDjangoApp/README.md

 models.py and views.py file is for the logic of scraping and store the scraped data.

-print.py is created in the app's templates folder to display the scraped data:
+print.py is created in the app's templates folder to display the scraped data

+the testcase.py is the code for creating testcases